 The emergency first aid course covers the basic skills necessary to deal with time priority emergencies.
 The RC Emergency First Aid course is now recognized by WorkSafe BC as a valid equivalent certification for the Occupational First Aid Level 1.
 Certification is transferable between provinces and recognized nationally for workplace requirements.
 It includes initial assessment, respiratory distress, CPR, AED, bleeding, unconsciousness, shock, poisons, and secondary assessment.
 Certification is by the Red Cross and is valid for a period of three years, but yearly recertification in CPR Level C is recommended.

 This is a comprehensive first aid course for those who require the skills and knowledge necessary to deal with life-threatening situations and to give assistance to people in physical distress.
+Students must complete the theory portion online prior to the in class day.
+The theory includes reading and short quizzes at the end of each unit.
+It takes approximately 2 - 3 hrs.
+The practical training and final test are done on the in class day.
 The Blended RC Standard First Aid course is recognized by WorkSafe BC as a valid equivalent certification for the Occupational First Aid Level.
 Certification is transferable between provinces and recognized nationally for workplace requirements.
 Includes all of the content of the Emergency First Aid course (FAC 021) plus injuries due to heat and cold, medical conditions, bone and joint injuries, head and spinal injuries.
 Certification is by the Red Cross and is valid for a period of three years, but yearly recertification in CPR Level C is recommended.

 The Marine Basic First Aid course meets defined Federal Transport Canada Marine Safety Training Standards for Marine First Aid.
 This course provides individuals with a basic training level of First Aid and CPR required by the Marine Industry.
 Certification is by the Canadian Red Cross with a certification period of three years.